JaxDEM#

 for step in range(steps):

-writer.save(state, system) # blocks until files are on disk
+writer.save(state, system) # does not block until files are on disk

 state, system = jdem.System.step(state, system)

-However, there is an even simpler and more performant way!
+However, there is an even simpler way!
 You can accumulate the trajectory with jax.lax.scan.
 As VTKWriter understands batch and trajectory axes, you do not have to interleave I/O with computation in a Python loop.

 No need to complicate yourself with scan; we already did it for you: